 Becoming an Extraction Worker

-What work experience do I need to become an Extraction Worker?
+What education or degrees do I need to become an Extraction Worker?

 More about our data sources and methodologies.